rokath/trice/docs/TriceConfigProjectImageSizeOptimization.md

 ##  2. <a name='CodeOptimization-o3or-ozifsupported'></a>Code Optimization `-o3` or `-oz` (if supported)

-* For debugging it could be helpful to switch off temporary code optimization what increases the code size.
+* For debugging it could be helpful to switch off code optimization what increases the code size.

 ##  3. <a name='CompilerIndependentSetting'></a>Compiler Independent Setting